adamshin/SwiftReorder/README.md

 tableView(_:reorderRowAtIndexPath:toIndexPath:)
 ```

-## Customization
+### Customization
-SwiftReorder exposes several properties on `UITableView` for adjusting the style of the reordering effect.
+SwiftReorder exposes several properties for adjusting the style of the reordering effect.
 For example, you can add a scaling effect to the selected cell:
 ```swift
 tableView.reorder.cellScale = 1.05
 ```